IRI-UW-Bioinformatics/ititer/docs/index.rst

 Highlights
 ----------

-* Simple interface aimed at enabling investiagtors with basic knowledge of python to conduct analyses.
+* Simple interface aimed at enabling investigators with basic knowledge of python to conduct analyses.
 * Substantially decrease workload associated with serial dilution assays.
-* Flexibly incorporate different prior knowledge about experimental systems to faciliate inference.
+* Flexibly incorporate different prior knowledge about experimental systems to facilitate inference.

 Contents
 --------